-The Ethics Commission has the authority to investigate complaints that allege violations of certain state and local laws that relate to campaign finance, conflicts of interest, lobbying, campaign consultants, permit consultants, major developers, and governmental ethics.
+The Ethics Commission has independent authority to investigate complaints that allege violations of certain state and local laws that relate to campaign finance, conflicts of interest, lobbying, campaign consultants, permit consultants, major developers, and governmental ethics and to levy fines through its administrative enforcement authority for violations of the laws within its jurisdiction.
+Commission staff work closely with other City offices as warranted that also have responsibilities for ensuring governmental accountability, including the Controller's Office Whistleblower Program, the District Attorney and City Attorney offices, and the Department of Human Resources.